limabeans/Hourglass/README.md

 # Hourglass #
 Chrome extension that analyzes your web browsing habits to make you more productive.
+Hourglass is different because the time only ticks for the tab you are actively on.
+With Hourglass, you will know exactly where your precious time is going.
+Hourglass can also detect and inform you of good and bad trends in your web browsing patterns, and ultimate devise plans so that you can improve.

 ## random todos ##
 * Think about when I change workspaces, currently does not detect if the window is in focus.